Performing Trade Studies Using Analyzer and Astrogator

 2. Click the Profile Properties () icon.

-3. Looking at the Variables, the control parameter is Cartesian X (X (Velocity)) which was targeted.
+3. Looking at the Variables, the control parameter is Cartesian X (X (Velocity)), which was targeted.
 The equality constraint is altitude and the desired value of 2000 kilometers was set.

 4. Close () the Targeting Profile window.

-Target Sequence: RaisePerigee
+Viewing the Target Sequence: RaisePerigee

 The satellite's periapsis (perigee) is raised using a Target () sequence.